Actor John Goodman in Missouri ad opposing right to work

-Actor John Goodman is starring in a radio ad opposing a right-to-work law on Missouri's Aug.
+Actor John Goodman is featured in a radio ad opposing a right-to-work law on Missouri's Aug.
 7 ballot.

 The St. Louis Post-Dispatch reported Tuesday that the ad is airing in the St. Louis market.